What Are NOx Emissions? Effective Methods for NOx Removal

 - Off-stoichiometric combustion

-This NOx elimination technique involves the use of a stream of air which is maintained just above the primary fuel burner.
+This NOx elimination technique involves using a stream of air maintained just above the primary fuel burner.
 This “over fire” method can be effectively employed in boilers to regulate air/fuel ratio, maintain lower combustion temperatures, and prevent the formation of NOx gases.

 Flue gas recirculation is an efficient NOx scrubbing method.
 A portion of the flue gas being produced is simply channeled back into the combustion chamber to help cool the process and maintain peak flame temperatures below the critical levels required for NOx formation.

 Modifying how a boiler is set up can significantly reduce the amounts of NOx gas it produces.
-This technique known as off-stoichiometric combustion can be used in boiler configurations including:
+This technique, known as off-stoichiometric combustion (or staged combustion), can be used in boiler configurations including:

 - Low excess air systems